Gotham by Gaslight: Reception

-Additionally, the Gotham by Gaslight Batman was briefly featured in the limited series Dark Nights: Metal, among other alternate versions of the character.
+Additionally, the Gotham by Gaslight version of Batman was briefly featured in the limited series Dark Nights: Metal alongside other alternate versions of the character.

 In other media

+Film

-FilmBatman: Gotham by Gaslight is an animated loose adaptation released in 2018.
+Batman: Gotham by Gaslight is an animated loose adaptation released in 2018.
 It features Bruce Greenwood as Batman and Jennifer Carpenter as Selina Kyle.
 The adaptation differs significantly from the original comic, and includes elements from both books.